-sifier that uses only the connectives as features already yields an F_1 of 86.00% under the GS + no EP setting on Section 23.
-Adding our new features improves F_1 to 86.77% (but which is not a statistically significant improvement).
-With full automation and error propagation, we obtain an F_1 of 80.61%.
-Pitler and Nenkova (2009) show that using the same syntactic features as their connective classifier is able to improve the explicit classifier on a 10-fold cross validation on Sections 02-22.
+improvement).
+With full automation and error propagation, we obtain an F_1 of 80.61 percent.
+Pitler and Nenkova (2009) show that using the same syntactic features as their connective classifier is able to improve the explicit classifier on a ten-fold cross validation on Sections 02-22.
 We have trained the classifier on Sections 02-21 using their features and tested on Section 23, but it actually performs worse than the baseline.
-Therefore we do not include their features in the explicit classifier.
+Therefore, we do not include their features in the explicit classifier.

-6.4 Results for Non-Explicit Classifier
+6.4 Results for non-explicit classifier

 For the non-explicit classifier, a majority class baseline that labels all instances as EntRel yields an F_1 in the low 20s, as shown in the last column of Table 7.
-The percentage of EntRel is slightly higher than the most frequent implicit Cause relations (21.34% vs. 21.24% in the implicit relations).
-A single component evaluation (GS + no EP) shows a micro F_1 of 39.63%.
-Although the F_1 scores for the GS + EP and Auto + EP settings are unsatisfactory, they still significantly (p < 0.01) outperform the majority class baseline by about 6%.
+The percentage of EntRel is slightly higher than the most frequent Implicit Cause relations (21.34 percent vs. 21.24 percent in Implicit relations).
+A single component evaluation (GS + no EP) shows a micro F_1 of 39.63 percent.
+Although the F_1 scores for the GS + EP and Auto + EP settings are unsatisfactory, they still significantly (p < 0.01) outperform the majority class baseline by about 6 percent.
 This performance is in line with the difficulties of classifying Implicit relations discussed in detail in our previous work (Lin et al. 2009).